teorth/equational_theories/scripts/finite_magma_tools/README.md

 ## Build Instructions

 To build these tools, you need a recent version of the Glasgow Haskell Compiler and the build tool Cabal.
-You can then build and run the executables directly:
+You can then build and run the runutables directly:

 ```
 cabal run make-plan < input.txt > output.txt
 cabal run min-cover < input.txt > output.txt
 cabal run gen-refutations < input.txt
+cabal run parse-mace4 < input.txt > output.txt
 ```

 ## The tools